St. Xavier's College, Burdwan

-St. Xavier's College, Burdwan, West Bengal, India, is a graduate and undergraduate college opened in 2014 by the Calcutta Province of the Society of Jesus, the body which also administers St. Xavier's College, Kolkata and other institutes throughout India and abroad.
+St. Xavier's College, Burdwan, West Bengal, India, is an undergraduate college opened in 2014 by the Calcutta Province of the Society of Jesus, the body which also administers St. Xavier's College, Kolkata and other institutes throughout India and abroad.
+It was recently accredited with a B++ grade in its first cycle of NAAC.

 History

 Purba Bardhaman (i.e. East Bardhaman) is about 100 km north-west of Kolkata and serves as the district headquarters.
 The Jesuit roots of Bardhaman ("Burdwan") go back to the 1960s, when they opened an English medium school for the large Santhal Christian population.

 Xavier's Burdwan was opened in July 2014 with Bishop Cyperian Monis of the Diocese of Asansol officiating.

 The college is affiliated to The University of Burdwan.
-It offers all 3 years honors courses: the B.A. in English, Sociology, and Geography; the B.Com. in Accountancy; and the B.Sc. in Biotechnology, Computer Science, and Geography.
+It offers three years honors courses: B.A. in English, Sociology, and Geography; B.Com. in Accountancy; and B.Sc. in Biotechnology, Computer Science, and Geography.

-From 2018, as per notification from The University of Burdwan, it is also now offering BCA(Bachelor of Computer Applications)[3 years] course.
+From 2018, as per a notification from the University of Burdwan, it is also offering a BCA (Bachelor of Computer Applications) [3-year] course.The college also offers a BBA(Bachelor of Business Administration) course.

+The institution additionally offers a postgraduate programme in English.